-The course is included in the course programme of the SDU PhD school and is free for PhD students.
+The course is included in the course program of the SDU PhD school and is free for PhD students.
 Researchers from SUND Odense and SUND Region of Southern Denmark have to pay 600 DKK and other researchers 5263 DKK.

 Registration and preparations for the course:

 Please email the following content to Tina Ludvig-Nymark (firstname.lastname@example.org) before November 30th, 2021.

 - Indicate your working place and position (PhD student or not).

 - Choose up to three topics from the list you would like to be discussed at the course.

 - Indicate whether you will stay at the venue overnight and whether you have special requests e.g. food allergies or vegetarian.

 - Fill out the LINKED document with a brief one-page description of your project.
 The document will be used in the decision of the themes of the lectures and to present your project to the other participants.
 Please attach this document to your mail.